hitblast/avro.py/README.md

 1. `parse()`

-Let's assume I want to parse some English text to Bengali, which is "ami banglay gan gai.", so in this case to convert it to Bengali, we can use this snippet as a starter code and then extend upon it as our boilerplate for multiple operations later on:
+Let's assume you want to parse a single English string to Bengali, for example `"ami banglay gan gai."`.
+You can convert it like this:

 ```python
 # Import the package.